i-am-bee/beekeeper/README.md

 ### Interactive mode

-This mode enables real-time interaction with the Supervisor agent via the Chat UI.
+This mode enables real-time interaction with the supervisor agent via the Chat UI.

 To start, run:
 ```bash
 mise interactive
 ```

-This mode lets you collaborate with the Supervisor agent to:
+This mode lets you collaborate with the supervisor agent to:
 - **Define your goals** – Start a conversation and receive guidance
 - **Fine-tune settings** – Configure agents and tasks iteratively
 - **Improve continuously** – Adjust your setup based on results